Paint, Brushes and Gold - Everything I Use In My Art Business

 Kneadable Eraser: Faber-Castell Kneadable Eraser Grey

-Drawing board: A2 Drawing Board This is not the exact one I have (Mont Marte) but it looks very similar
+Drawing board: A2 Drawing Board This is not the exact one I have but it looks very similar and it's probably better.
+I got mine for 50% off when a dollar store closed down and the screws keep falling out so I don't recommend it...

 After slogging through all the information out there on printers and their functions and all the various models, I chose one that would produce high quality prints but wouldn't break the bank because - let's be honest here - as beginner artists, we can barely afford to feed ourselves 😂.
 I'll save you all the trouble and take you straight to the answer.
 Behold below.
-(I do splurge on museum grade fine art printing paper though, be warned.)
+(UPDATE: This was a couple years ago and technology may have advanced so you should probably still do your own research...)

 Prints from The Kookie Studio